 Mrs. Gretchen Ward

-Sensorial activities allow young children to refine their senses while developing concentration, perception, a sense of order, fine and gross motor skills.
+Sensorial activities allow young children to refine their senses while developing concentration, perception, a sense of order, and fine and gross motor skills.

 The Geography and Science curriculum strives to support children in their journey to understand the world and themselves by stimulating their natural curiosity and fulfilling their desire to explore and discover.
 Children learn to observe, compare, classify, measure, and predict.